lupyuen/lupyuen.github.io/src/lcd.md

 _Why is there an ST7703 LCD Controller inside the LCD Panel?_

-Talking over MIPI DSI can get complicated.
+Talking over MIPI DSI can get complicated...
+It runs on packets of data with CRCs and Checksums, over parallel wires.

 Later we'll see that ST7703 LCD Controller handles...

 -   MIPI DSI __Initialisation Commands__